Frequently Asked Questions

 What happens if I arrive late?

-The doors to the venue will close 15 minutes before the start time of the ceremony and we reserve the right to refuse entry at this point even if you have your tickets as we have to ensure we are ready to commence at the appropriate time.
+The doors to the venue will close 30 minutes before the start time of each ceremony.
+If you have collected your registration pack, on time, but then do not arrive at the ceremony on time, we reserve the right to refuse entry at this point as we have to ensure we are ready to commence at the appropriate time.

-In the event that any or all of the Graduation ceremonies have to be cancelled, rescheduled or postponed, the Group cannot be held responsible for any costs incurred.
+In the event that any or all of the Graduation ceremonies have to be cancelled, rescheduled or postponed, Coventry University Group cannot be held responsible for any costs incurred.

 - Any loss or damage to any personal property left unattended during an event organised by the university unless caused by the negligence of the university or its employees; or

 - Death or any personal injury suffered by you at a university event unless caused by the negligence of the university or its employees.

 The Coventry University Group has the right to refuse you and your guests entry to the event if you are late or if you are abusive to staff or other guests attending the event.
 The registration desk will close 30 minutes prior to the start of the ceremony.
 If you arrive after this time you will not be permitted entry to that ceremony.
 The University is not obliged to offer you an alternative ceremony under these circumstances.